 And that leaves me with two hours before landing to watch a couple more sitcoms, freshen up, and have a pre-arrival snack.

-Most Cathay Pacific flights from the US to Hong Kong are ~14-15 hours, which is great, but usually the last couple of hours I’m ready for the flight to be over.
+Most Cathay Pacific flights from the United States to Hong Kong are ~14-15 hours (not that I’ve taken many of those lately!), which is great, but usually the last couple of hours I’m ready for the flight to be over.
 Not that I’m not enjoying it, but rather that I’m not sure I’m happier onboard than I’d be in a “real” bed in a hotel, or at a “real” restaurant.

 Perfect daytime flight length: ~8 hours

 You can maximize your libation consumption onboard, and then arrive having had a great flight, even if you didn’t get any rest.
-And since you land in the evening, you can go to bed shortly after getting to the hotel.
+And since you (hopefully) land in the afternoon or evening, you won’t have issues with checking into a hotel, and can go to bed at a reasonable hour.

 So even if you have an amazing bed in first class, I don’t think maximizing a first class experience even has to include using it.

 To 99% of people this probably sounds like a silly topic.
-But to those of us who actually enjoy the process of flying between places, I think it’s an interesting topic.
+But to those of us who actually enjoy the process of flying between places, I think it’s an interesting thing to discuss.

-If flying a top first class product, what do you think is the perfect flight length?
+If flying a top premium product, what do you think is the perfect flight length?
 What factors into that decision?